elchin-jafar/holbertonschool-shell/permissions/README.md

 12 - this file is about setting permission of dir while creating it 13 - this file is about changing group of file
-14 - this file is about giving a file owner and group owner at one command
+14 - this file is about giving a file owner and group owner at one command 15 - this file is about giving a symlink owner and group owner at one commant